-Google mail used as main vehicle for communication.

-Teaching and Learning to be delivered through the college's online services.
-All teaching staff to use their designated laptop (if available).

-All other staff to be issued with laptop or suitable device from college pool (subject to availability).

-Students without online access to be issued with laptop or suitable device from college 'pool' (subject to availability) or by using offsite mutual aid agreements.

-Remote access to appropriate servers to be instigated by the Head of Computer & Network Services.
+- Google mail be used as the main vehicle for communication. - Teaching and Learning to be delivered through the college's online services. - All teaching staff to use their designated laptop (if available). - All other staff to be issued with laptop or suitable device from college pool (subject to availability). - Students without online access to be issued with a laptop or suitable device from the college 'pool' (subject to availability) or by using offsite mutual aid agreements. - Remote access to appropriate servers to be instigated by the Head of Computer & Network Services.